serenity-is/docs/services/list_request_handler.md

     c) You might manually call a list service using XYZService.List method.

 2. A service request (AJAX) to MVC XYZController (in file XYZEndpoint.cs) arrives at server.
+Request parameters are deserialized from JSON into a ListRequest object.
 3. XYZEndpoint calls XYZRepository.List method with retrieved ListRequest object.
-4. XYZRepository.List method creates a subclass of ListRequestHandler (MyListHandler) and invokes its Process method with ListRequest.
+4. XYZRepository.List method creates a subclass of ListRequestHandler (XYZRepository.MyListHandler) and invokes its Process method with the ListRequest.
-5. ListRequestHandler.Process method builds up a dynamic SQL query, based on ListRequest, metadata in its entity type (Row) and other information and executes it.
+5. ListRequestHandler.Process method builds up a dynamic SQL query, based on the ListRequest, metadata in its entity type (Row) and other information and executes it.
 6. ListRequestHandler.Process returns a ListResponse with Entities member that contains rows to be returned.
+7. XYZEndpoint receives this ListResponse, returns it from action.
+8. ListResponse is serialized to JSON, sent back to client
+9. Grid receives entities, updates its displayed rows and other parts like paging status.

 We'll cover how grids build and submit a list request in another chapter.
 Let's focus on ListRequestHandler for now.